History

 With Jean-Marc, then a young cook working alongside her father, Mariella learns, is moved and falls in love.

-Together, they are going to pursue a perpetual quest for excellence, she in the dining room, and he in the kitchen.
+Together they embarked on a perpetual quest for excellence, she in the dining room and he in the kitchen.

-Their generosity is quickly rewarded with a star.
+Their generosity was soon rewarded with a star.

 Today, Mariella lovingly watches over this historic house, and signs a personal card, both new and faithful to the values of this emblematic House Kieny.